Ibanez vs. Fender: Which Guitar or Bass Is Best for You?

 The Ibanez RG and S Series each went on to achieve legendary status, and to this day they are among the favorites of shredders and metal guitarists.
 Like Fender, they span the range from beginner-level guitar models to pro-level instruments.

-How do they stack up against the Fender Stratocaster?
+How do they stack up against Fender guitars?
 Check out the chart below for some general comparisons.
 Remember, these are typical attributes.
 Different models may vary and you should always check the specs of any specific instrument you are interested in.

 Maple or Rosewood